leonardodavinci2049/atomic-blog-2025/README.md

 # Atomic Blog

-## Descrição do Projeto
+## Project Description
-Atomic Blog é uma aplicação web moderna desenvolvida com React 19 e Tailwind CSS 4.
-Este projeto demonstra uma arquitetura escalável usando princípios de design atômico para componentes de interface do usuário.
+Atomic Blog is a modern web application developed with React 19 and Tailwind CSS 4.
+This project demonstrates a scalable architecture using atomic design principles for user interface components.

-## Tecnologias Utilizadas
+## Technologies Used
 - React 19
 - TypeScript
 - Vite